EB-5 Visa | U.S. Green Card For Investors | Application

 Personal requirements of the EB-5 applicant

-The investor does not have to fulfil any special personal requirements; in particular, no specific requirements are placed on his educational or professional experience.
-However, as is generally true in U.S. immigration law: Criminal records, even minor infractions, can jeopardize the issuance of a visa or green card.
+Investors do not have to meet any special personal requirements; in particular, there are no specific requirements regarding their education or professional experience.
+However, as is generally the case in U.S. immigration law, criminal convictions, even minor ones, can jeopardize the granting of a visa or green card.

-However, if an investment is made in a company that is not a regional center, it must be demonstrated that the investor is involved in the management of the company and in what capacity.
-Specific proof that he or she is qualified for the position need not be provided, but caution should be exercised if there is any suspicion that the position is only formally held.
+If investing in a company that is not a regional center, it must be demonstrated that the investor is involved in the management of the company and in what form.
+Although no special evidence of qualification for this position needs to be provided, caution is advised if there is any suspicion that the position is only formal.

-The investor must prove that he or she has legally acquired the funds being invested.
-If the funds being invested come from a gift or inheritance, it may also be necessary to show that and how the donor or testator came by their assets.
+The investor must prove that the funds they are investing were acquired legally.
+If the funds they are investing come from a gift or inheritance, it may also be necessary to show how the donor or testator acquired their assets.
+A proof of origin for U.S investor visas may help.

 Advantages of an EB-5 visa

-Once all requirements are met, interested persons can apply for an EB-5 green card.
-However, it is advisable to seek legal advice before applying.
-Depending on the type of investment, the economic condition or the location of the business, there are different strategic considerations as well as factors (e.g., whether an existing business qualifies as "new" under the EB-5 visa rules) that should be reviewed carefully.
+Once all requirements have been met, you can apply for an EB-5 visa.
+However, it is advisable to seek legal advice before submitting your application.
+Depending on the type of investment, economic conditions, or location of the company, there are various strategic considerations and factors (e.g. whether an existing company is considered “new” under the EB-5 visa regulations) that should be carefully examined.

-1. The investor files a petition.
-The petition consists of forms (including Form I-526, Immigrant Petition by Alien Entrepreneur) and documentation demonstrating compliance with the necessary requirements.
+1. The investor submits a petition.
+The petition consists of forms (including Form I-526, Immigrant Petition by Alien Entrepreneur) and documents proving that the necessary requirements have been met.

 2. If the petition is approved, the investor has two options:

-• If he or she is in the USA legally at the time the petition is approved and he or she entered on a non-immigrant visa rather than a visa waiver, he or she may be able to apply for an adjustment of status in the USA to change his/her non-immigrant status to immigrant status.
-However, not all legal residents are entitled to this option; for example, diplomats are excluded from this option as are persons who entered the country on a J-1 visa.
-Even a visa-free entry ("ESTA") does not entitle the holder to an adjustment of status in this case.
+• If he is legally in the U.S. at the time the petition is approved and has entered the country on a non-immigrant visa rather than visa-free, he may be able to apply for an adjustment of status in the U.S. to change his status from non-immigrant to immigrant.
+However, not every legal stay entitles the person to do so; for example, diplomats are excluded from this option, as are persons who entered the country on a J-1 visa.
+Visa-free entry (ESTA) also does not entitle the person to an adjustment of status in this case.

 • If adjustment of status is not possible or not desired, an immigrant visa is applied for at a U.S. consulate outside the United States.
 Upon entry, the investor is considered a Lawful Permanent Resident and receives a stamp in their passport from the immigration officer as proof of this; the green card itself will be sent within a few weeks or months.

-3. As an EB-5 investor, the applicant will initially receive a conditional green card, which is only valid for two years.
-In order to lift the proviso and obtain permanent green card status, the investor must file a petition within 90 days prior to the expiration of his or her conditional green card to lift the reservation (Form I-829).
-If it can be proven that the investor has already fulfilled the above-mentioned requirements of the EB-5 green card (in particular, the creation or preservation of jobs) or that the investor has not yet fulfilled these requirements but will do so within a reasonable time, the reservation is lifted and he or she receives a green card without a time limitation.
+3. As an EB-5 investor, you will initially receive a “conditional” green card, which is only valid for two years.
+In order to remove the condition and obtain permanent green card status, the investor must submit a petition to remove the condition (Form I-829) within 90 days before the expiration of their conditional green card.
+If you can prove that you have already met the above requirements for the EB-5 green card (in particular, the creation or preservation of jobs) or that you have not yet met these requirements but will meet them within a reasonable period of time, the condition will be removed and you will receive a green card without a time limit.

-Are you looking for support for your green card application as well as for the purchase or establishment of a U.S. company or legal advice on the corporate and tax optimization of your U.S. investment?
+Are you looking for support with your green card application, purchasing or establishing a U.S. company, or legal advice on optimizing your U.S. investment in terms of corporate law and taxation?

-U.S. corporate law is as diverse as the USA itself: The legislative power for this area of law lies with the individual states.
-As a foreign investor, you need to take a close look at both the law of your home country and the law of the USA.
-In any case, a business engagement in the USA requires a comprehensive legal - as well as a mandatory tax - review of your individual case.
-We will be happy to assist you in this respect.
-Depending on the focus of the requested consulting, our experienced attorneys and our cooperation partners in the USA are at your disposal.
+U.S. corporate law is as diverse as the U.S. itself: legislative authority for this area of law lies with the individual states.
+As a foreign investor, you must carefully examine both the laws of your home country and those of the U.S. In any case, doing business in the U.S. requires a comprehensive legal and also tax review of your individual case.
+We are happy to assist you in this regard.
+Depending on the focus of the desired advice, our experienced attorneys and cooperation partners in the U.S. are at your disposal.

-If you have any further questions regarding the EB-5 visa, other U.S. immigrant visas as well as the formation or the tax or corporate optimization of your U.S. investment, please do not hesitate to contact us - by email (info@visum-usa.com) or by telephone (+49 69 76 75 77 85 26).
-We will gladly advise you on all topics relating to U.S. immigration law, and, through our U.S. attorneys based in Germany, we can also provide you with comprehensive support in the event of a subsequent application.
+If you have any further questions about the EB-5 visa, other U.S. immigration visas as well as tax and corporate law optimization of your U.S. investment, please do not hesitate to contact us – by e-mail (info@visum-usa.com) or by phone (+49 69 76 75 77 85 26).
+We are happy to advise you on all topics related to U.S. immigration law and, through our U.S. attorneys based in Germany, we can also provide you with comprehensive support with any subsequent application.

 Contact